pie-314/CrabTask/README.md

 # CrabTask

-CrabTask is a TUI (Text User Interface) based Todo App written in Rust.
+CrabTask is a TUI (Terminal User Interface) based Todo App written in Rust.
 It helps you organize daily tasks efficiently and interactively right from your terminal, with a focus on speed, usability, and modern Rust tooling.

 ---